xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                           RV(i) = HLV(i)

-    The recipe 'R(i)' for a spring state is determined by
+    The procedure of recipe 'R(i)' for a spring state is determined by

                           R(i) := HLR(i)

+    The relates snapshot map is empty, since it does not rely on any value stored at run-time.

 In other words, for a spring there is no 'v' determined by 'A(v)' as shown in equation 8.
 In equation 5 it is demonstrated how a recipe 'R(i)' is derived